 The completion of the passport will be used in determination of the final grade.
 Loss of the passport will result in a lower grade at the discretion of the clerkship director.

 There has been concern in the past regarding clinical performance scores being unfair due to different attending grading behaviors (hawks vs doves).
 To correct for this, we will be using Z-scores to correct for attendings grading pattern.
 The z-scores will updated every six months, using the last years grades.
 To keep the statistics fair, attendings evaluations with less that 5 evalautions in the past year will not have their evaluations used in the calculation of the final grade.
 The way to calculate the Z-scores and adjust grades is elucidated on Blackboard.

+Midterm Feedback

+At the midpoint of the clerkship, the student will receive an email with:

+the summary of the numerical data from the Student Performance Assessment Form

+A pdf of all written feedback given as part of the Student Performance Assessment Form

+A compliance report of the SPAF

+An email offer to perform in person feedback

 Final Grade